ssgaas/documentation/README.md

-# samplesite
+# documentation
-A Hugo based sample site
+A Hugo based site that covers the documentation of SSGAAS.